pppaaannnaaa/arc-v2/docs/sections/ARC_v2.1_Section02_AI_Reading_Levels_Expanded.md

-## 2. How AIs Read the Web — The Three Levels of Understanding (Expanded Edition)
+## 2. How AIs Read the Web — The Three Levels of Understanding

 ### 2.1 Overview
 Artificial Intelligence systems—including search crawlers, LLMs, ranking algorithms, accessibility agents, and knowledge graph builders—attempt to extract *meaning* from HTML.
 However, without explicit guidance, their understanding remains inconsistent.